egsstacruz23/9magnesiumcs3/q1/classAttributesMethods.md

 ![Object Diagram](images/objectDiagram.png)
 ## Analysis
 ### Why did you make your chosen attribute private?
+I made speed private in order for it not to be directly changed and instead needing methods to control the speed.
 ### Which method changes the state of your object?
+The accelerate() and break() methods change the speed attribute of the vehicle.
 ### How did your two objects demonstrate that instances are independent?
+My objects showed independency by having different types, color, and price.
+It also showed that changing the speed of one car does not affect the other cars.
 ### What is the difference between your class diagram and your object diagram?
+The class diagram shows the design of the car or the blueprint for the objects.
+The objects are the actual individual cars.